-2.Rode NT1-A Stereo Vocal Condenser Microphones, Cardioid (Pack of 2)
+3.Rode NT1-A Stereo Vocal Condenser Microphones, Cardioid (Pack of 2)

 The Rode NT1-A is a cardioid microphone having Self-Noise of about 5dBA which is amazing for ASMR.
 This microphone is used by professional music makers for recording musical instruments because of its low self-noise.
-The Rode NT1-A has a one-inch diaphragm which gives wide frequency response and a perfectly low S/N ratio.
+The Rode NT1-A has a one-inch diaphragm which gives a wide frequency response and a perfect low S/N ratio.
 The RODE NT1-A doesn’t run off a USB port.
 It requires phantom power off a recorder/adapter which is connected using XLR connections.